The easiest way to apply is online. You can set up self service at the same time. Then you’ll be ready to manage your child support online.

 If you think our decision was wrong

 Once you have an assessment, we may need to contact you from time to time about your child support.
-You can request how and when we contact you through your Child Support online account or by calling us to discuss your preferences.
+You can request how and when we contact you through your Child Support online account.
+To update your preferences, call us on the Child support general enquiries line.